rperezretana/CheckersPythonAI/README.md

 # CheckersPythonAI

-OLdish project where I trained a NN to play checkers.
+Oldish project where I trained a NN to play checkers.
 I will put the demo online later.